benji300/joplin-note-tabs/README.md

 This plugin adds the following user options which can be accessed via `Tools > Options > Note Tabs`.

-> **NOTE** - Changes to the user options are only applied after a restart of the app

 - Automatically unpin completed to-dos:\
   _Select whether completed to-dos shall be automatically unpinned or not_